licht1stein/cloj/README.md

 # Clojure inspired helper functions

 This is a small library with Clojure inspired helper functions.
-It has no external dependencies.
+It uses only the standard library, without any external dependencies.

 The goal is to implement replicas of the Clojure funcs that I find useful.